Sunday Roasts In London

 If we had to name our favourite thing to do in London, foodie or otherwise, it would probably be heading to the pub for one of the city’s many incredible Sunday Roasts.
 The combination of a cosy pub, the Sunday papers, stuffing yourself silly, and drinking a few pints is hard to beat.
 If you’re hungover, then then the best Sunday Roast in London is usually the closest one to your house.
 If you want to eat a truly spectacular Sunday Roast, however, then there are a few restaurants and pubs in London that set the bar very high.

-Everyone has their personal preferences but there are some things that every Sunday Roast should get right: crispy potatoes, perfectly cooked tender meat, and, Yorkshire puds most important of all, a thick, rich flavoursome gravy – and plenty of it.
+Everyone has their personal preferences but there are some things that every toast should get right: crispy potatoes, perfectly cooked tender meat, and, Yorkshire puds most important of all, a thick, rich flavoursome gravy – and plenty of it.
 Nothing worse than a place that brings you a tiny thimble of gravy.
-Non-meat eaters are well catered for in the city too, with lots of places offering both vegetarian Sunday roasts and vegan Sunday roasts, and you can also find some bargain lunches with cheap Sunday roasts in London too.
+Non-meat eaters are well catered for in the city too, with lots of places offering both vegetarian and vegan Sunday roasts.
+If you’re on a budget but don’t wanna sacrifice flavour (or portion size) you can also find some bargain lunches with cheap Sunday roasts in London too.

 Many of the best Sunday Roasts in London take a more traditional approach.
 Like everything at The Lanesborough, the Sunday roast is very bougie.
 From the expertly cooked joints of high-quality beef that are carved at your table from antique trolleys to the Champagne to pair with lunch – everything screams luxury.
 Brixton’s The Laundry is serving up some of the most classic Sunday roasts available to us in London, and you know how much we love a roast.
 Here, you can find classic cuts served with all the trimmings you need, including crispy roasties, minted peas, glazed carrots, seasonal squash and gravy.